From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 How has the underground scene in Hong Kong changed lately?

-The music business, whether underground or overground, is quite difficult in Hong Kong because we don’t really have enough patrons due to our size and cultural limitations.
+The music business, be it underground or overground, is quite tricky in Hong Kong, because we don’t really have enough patrons due to the limitations of our size and culture.
 It has been hard to survive for small venues that want quality and bigger names, but want to keep the price reasonable.

 Which area or venue feels like the heart of it all right now?